nobodyme/blog/content/blog/aws-ai-league/index.md

 The full set of generated topics can be [found here](https://github.com/nobodyme/aws-ai-league/blob/main/data-preparation/generate-data-gpt/topics.py).
 I generated roughly 140 topics.
 The idea was to feed in these topics to QnACrafter and copy the generated answers but by default it only accepts 4 aspects/topics at a time.
 Customizing the app to accept more resulted in partial generation, likely due to rate limiting.
 So, I quickly realized this is going to be time consuming and that it would be easier to write a python script instead to generate the dataset.
 So that's what I did, you can [find the script here](https://github.com/nobodyme/aws-ai-league/tree/main/data-preparation/generate-data-gpt).

-The script uses **gpt-4o** and takes in a list of topics, and generates N of questions for each topic.
+The script uses **gpt-4o** and takes in a list of topics, and generates N number of questions for each topic.
 Each question is then passed onto another answer prompt which generates the answer.
 This produced [my first dataset](https://github.com/nobodyme/aws-ai-league/blob/main/data/first-dataset.jsonl), roughly 870 odd question-answer pairs.

 After the competition, many asked how I handled dataset de-duplication.
 I actually didn’t need a separate de-duplication step, since my approach naturally avoided it.
 I generated only a handful of questions per topic (about six), and a separate LLM call to generate an answer per question, there was little to no overlap.

 Then, I uploaded the dataset with the base hyperparameter configuration.
 By this time, 5 hours had already passed, I haven't even looked at the leaderboard yet.
-The model scored just **31.8%**, but I decided to perform all the hyperparameter experiments that I learnt about before discarding the dataset.
+The model scored just **31.8%**, but already put me second in the leaderboard at that time.
+I then, decided to perform all the hyperparameter experiments that I learnt about before discarding the dataset.

 - I started by increasing **epochs** from 1 to 5.
 The evaluation percentage increased and started to decrease at 5 so I maintained the **epoch at 4**.
 - Enabling LoRA modules for all layers (instead of just query and key) gave me the biggest jump: **86%** at epoch 3 and **88%** at **epoch 4** with **lora_r=8** and **lora_alpha=16**